manjukiran/MKImageMarkup/README.md

 # MKImageMarkup

-A wrapped around Inkpad's (https://github.com/sprang/Inkpad/) sourcecode.
+A wrapper around [Inkpad's](https://github.com/sprang/Inkpad/) sourcecode.
 This can be used by other devs to use when required to annotate/markup images in their apps.
 Built on Steve Sprang's project that so many others contribute to.
-Thanks Steve for an incredible piece of code.
+Thanks [Steve](https://github.com/sprang/) for an incredible piece of code.

 ## How to Use